 In particular, the implementation will try to parse s

-has to be held in memory as long the second parser has not started yet.
+s has to be held in memory as long the second parser has

 To ameliorate the space leak, we would like to create a breadth-first implementation, one which does not try alternative parsers in sequence, but rather keeps a collection of all possible alternatives and advances them at once.